Home > Student Accounting Services > Perkins/Institutional Loan Office >

 status, withdraw, or graduate.

-Undergraduate students may borrow up to $5,500 per year with a total
+Undergraduate students may borrow up to $5,500 per year for a total

-of $38,500 borrowed during their undergraduate program.
+of $38,500 during their undergraduate program.
 Graduate students

 or those in professional studies, may borrow up to $8,000 per year with